Turmeric Milk Recipe || Haldi Doodh || How to make golden milk with step-by-step photos and video

 Turmeric milk is antimicrobial and fights bacterial infections and viral infections.
 It is useful in treating illnesses related to the respiratory system since the spice heats up your body and provides quick relief from lung congestion and sinuses.
 This is also an effective remedy to cure asthma and bronchitis

 Turmeric milk is an excellent tonic to improve your general immunity against a host of diseases.
-It is especially useful in the cold and flu season, thanks to its antiviral effect.
+It is especially useful in the cold and flu seasons, thanks to its antiviral effect.
 If you’re prone to pick up infectious diseases, make a habit of having a cup of turmeric milk on an empty stomach in the morning or just before bedtime at night.

 This is particularly beneficial for children who tend to bring home not only colds and the flu, but chickenpox and measles from school and the playground.
 Swimmers and people who take public transport or otherwise engage in activities that bring them in close contact with a lot of other people would also benefit from a regular dose of this health-promoting drink.

-You can tackle most of the digestive tract problems with turmeric.
+You can tackle most digestive tract problems with turmeric.
 That could be why it came to be regarded as an important culinary spice.
-It improves digestion, helps relieve gas and bloating as well as heartburn resulting from gastric reflux.
+It improves digestion, and helps relieve gas and bloating as well as heartburn resulting from gastric reflux.
 Turmeric increases the flow of bile, which helps in fat digestion.
 Loss of appetite and indigestion can be successfully treated with a cup of turmeric milk a day.

 Turmeric can prevent and treat gastrointestinal infections and get rid of worms.
 In the tropics where intestinal parasites are very common, especially in children, turmeric milk comes to the rescue.